PCwqyy/PCLib/ReadMe-EN.md

 - Added a copy function for `SyncedData`, which is now safe to copy
 - Change `Element::ID`, `Element::ClassList` to mappings of `Element::Attribute` instead of isolated variables to match the behavior of the Web DOM
 - Changed the return type of `Element::QuerySelectorAll` to pointer to the original element to mimic the behavior of the Web DOM
+## 25v19a
+- Scrolled back `Command.hpp` to 25v4a
+- Modified Cmd Fight to make it be able to compiled again.

 <!--记得改徽章的版本！-->